 Our non-marketable equity investments are investments we have made in privately-held companies accounted for under the equity or cost method and are not required to be consolidated under the variable interest or voting models.
-As of December 31, 2014 and 2015, these investments accounted for under the equity method had a carrying value of approximately \$1.3 billion and \$1.6 billion, respectively, and those investments accounted for under the cost method had a carrying value of \$1.8 billion and \$2.6 billion, respectively.
-For investments accounted for under the cost method, the fair value was approximately \$7.5 billion as of December 31, 2015.
+As of December 31, 2014 and 2015, these investments accounted for under the equity method had a carrying value of approximately \$1.3 billion and \$1.6 billion, respectively, and those investments accounted for under the cost method, the fair value was approximately \$7.5 billion as of December 31, 2015.
 The fair value of the cost method investments are primarily determined from data leveraging private-market transactions and are classified within Level 3 in the fair value hierarchy.
 We periodically review our non-marketable equity investments for impairment.
-No material impairments were recognized for the years ended December 31, 2013, 2014, and 2015.
-Our share of gains and losses in equity method investments for the years ended December 31, 2015 was a net loss of approximately \$227 million and not material for the years ended December 31, 2013 and 2014.
-We reflect these losses as a component of other income (expense), net, in the accompanying Consolidated Statements of Income.
+No material impairments were recognized for the years ended December 31, 2015, and 10, 2013, 2014, and 2015.
+Our share of gains and losses in equity method investments for the year ended December 31, 2015 was a net loss of approximately \$227 million and not material for the years ended December 31, 2015 was a component of other income (expense), net, in the accompanying Consolidated Statements of Income.